 We encourage our residents to take advantage of the 20 minute FREE coaching calls that Christina and other health coaches in her office offer.
 That way they can start you on your journey to better health without much of an investment by you.

-Want to learn more?
+What does a health coach do?
 I sat down with Christina to learn more about her services and how they can help our residents.
 I hope she or some of her staff (or another health coach) can help you improve and better enjoy life!